-- Certified Hospice and Palliative Nurse (CHPN)
+- Certified Hospice and Palliative Care Nurse (CHPN)

-Part Five What is the Career Outlook for Hospice Nurses?
+What is the Career Outlook for Hospice Nurses?

-Part Six What are the Continuing Education Requirements for Hospice Nurses?
+What are the Continuing Education Requirements for Hospice Nurses?

 Where Can I Learn More About Becoming a Hospice Nurse?

-Hospice nursing is a specialty area that is unique, and nurses who are interested in pursuing this career can learn more about the role by seeking guidance from the numerous organizations, societies and agencies that support this specialized field.
+Hospice nursing is a specialty area that is unique, and nurses who are interested in pursuing this career can learn more about the role by seeking guidance from the numerous organizations, societies, and agencies that support this specialized field.
 These include:

-- National Hospice and Palliative Nurses Organization
+- Hospice and Palliative Care Nurses Association

 - National Hospice and Palliative Care Organization